Action of 27 February 1941: Aftermath

+Prisoners said that Ramb I had been badly damaged by the shell hits and as Leander closed, the order to abandon ship had been given.
+Leander proceeded eastwards and arrived at Addu Atoll the next morning.

+Casualties

 About a hundred and fifty Italians were killed in the engagement and a hundred men survived, of whom one man was seriously wounded and four were slightly injured.
 (Note: In 2006, Roger Jordan recorded c.
 150 men killed, which has been preferred as a later source.)
 The seriously wounded man died in surgery during the afternoon and was buried at sunset.
-The prisoners said that Ramb I had been badly damaged by the shell hits and as Leander closed, the order to abandon ship had been given.
-Leander proceeded eastwards and arrived at Addu Atoll the next morning.
 The Italian prisoners were transferred to the oiler with an armed guard and the ship made for Colombo, Ceylon (now Sri Lanka).